Johnny Crawford: US Army

+Later acting

 The Resurrection of Broncho Billy was a student film Crawford agreed to do as a favor to his close friend, producer John Longenecker.
 It won the 1970 Academy Award for Best Live Action Short Film.
-Unfortunately, The Naked Ape, a partially animated 1973 feature film starring Crawford and Victoria Principal, produced by Hugh Hefner, was a failure which served neither of the stars' careers.

-In 1976 he appeared in a special 90-minute episode of Little House on the Prairie with Burl Ives.
+Crawford starred with Victoria Principal in The Naked Ape, a partially animated 1973 feature film based on the Desmond Morris book of the same name.
+Produced by Hugh Hefner, it was a failure which served neither of the performers' careers.
+In 1976, he appeared in a special 90-minute episode of Little House on the Prairie with Burl Ives.